A Career Path (PDF 411KB) for students wanting to become a Registered Psychologist.

 Information about admission requirements can be obtained from the Admissions/Prospective Students Office.

-The 2016 new student enrolment guide for the Bachelor of Behavioural Science (DOCX 70KB) can be downloaded here.
+The 2018 new student enrolment guide for the 2018 First Year Enrolment Guide for the BBSc _ (DOCX 59KB) can be downloaded here.

 You should plan according to the Bachelor of Behavioural Science (Psychology) Course Rule.

 See suggested study plan for 2018 Bachelor of Behavioural Science (PDF 867KB)